Eigenvalue Problem in Two Dimension for An Irregular Boundary: Application to Simple Cases

-with $n>0$ and rational, $a$ and $b$ being positive real numbers.
-They are also known as Lame curves or Lame ovals \cite{Gridgeman}.
-Super ellipses can be parametrically described as,
+with $t>1$. $a$ and $b$ are positive real numbers.
+They are also known as Lam\'e curves or Lam\'e ovals \cite{Gridgeman}.
+Superellipses can be parametrically described as,

-Different values of n gives us closed curves of different shapes.
-For $n>2$ we consider only the real positive values of $ \cos^{\frac{2}{n}}(t)$ and $\sin^{\frac{2}{n}}(t) $ for $0 \leqslant t \leqslant \frac{\pi}{2} $ and use the symmetry of the figure to continue to the other quadrants.
-We are interested in the case $a=b$ which corresponds to a supercircle.
+Different values of $t$ would give us closed curves of different shapes.
+For $t>1$ we consider only the real positive values of $ \cos^{{2}/{t}}\phi$ and $\sin^{{2}/{t}}\phi$ for $0 \leqslant \phi \leqslant \frac{\pi}{2}$ and use the symmetry of the figure to continue to the other quadrants.
+We are interested in the case $a=b$, which corresponds to a supercircle.
 In polar coordinates the equation for the supercircle is,

 and the radius of the equal area circle is,